 This approach is dead-simple and leans heavily on solid existing technologies.
 Because of this, the glue code itself doesn't have to be clever at all :)

-Note that this quick hack is just designed to work against iPhone 4 resolution screenshots -you would have to (at least) change the header crop size for iPhone 5.
+Note that this quick hack is only designed to work against iPhone 4 resolution screenshots -you would have to (at least) change the header crop size for iPhone 5.

 1: The recommendation to convert the image to grayscale is a good hint that tesseract probably relies a lot on consistent contrast.
 This coupled with the fact that we're dealing with random letters instead of words definitely stacks the cards against tesseract.
 Dealing with individual tiles/characters solves both the confusion of multiple contrasts and the confusion of dealing with random gibberish.